MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 How is MTTF calculated before it is published?
 Several methods might be used, including at least the following.

 1. A predicted value based on engineering characteristics of the mechanism, component parts, expected wear patterns, and so forth.
 Depending on the complexity of the device and the manufacturer's understanding of its components and usage patterns, this can be a very complex and, frankly, questionable estimation.
 1. Failure data from life testing, often of large numbers of devices over long periods.
 Such testing may be done by the manufacturer in-house, or in field testing of early deployments, or by consumers who use large numbers of devices and track failures carefully.
 1. Failure data from accelerated life testing.
-It is often assumed that operation under high temperature or thermal cycling or high speeds or other stress conditions will cause devices to fail predictably prematurely.
+It is often assumed that operation under high temperature, thermal cycling, high speeds, or other stress conditions will cause devices to fail predictably prematurely.
 For some classes of devices, accelerated life testing has proved to be useful and accurate.
 1. Failure data from warranty failures returned during a service period.
-This may be assessed by the manufacturer or by users of large numbers of devices.
+This may be assessed by the manufacturer or by users of large numbers of devices.  [[CITE Google and Backblaze numbers.]]

 Published claims of MMTF are usually derived from drive failure rates observed in accelerated life testing or returns from early deployments.
 Most non-marketing literature considers MTBF estimates from manufacturers to be exaggerated considerably, by factors of three or four at best.
 The annual failure rates of disk drives in large collections of drives are much higher than would be expected based on published MTBF estimates of 1E6 hours or more. [[citations needed]]